jchawkins725/Tribute-Page/README.md

 # Tribute-Page
-This was an assignment I completed for FreeCodeCamp to create a tribute page.
+This is a project I completed for FreeCodeCamp to create a tribute page.